Towards Using Package Centrality Trend to Identify Packages in Decline: Approach

 \mainpoint{Computing Monthly Centrality} To obtain monthly snapshots of the centrality trends, we compute the centrality for the packages in the \npm ecosystem each month.
 Consequently, we need to build a dependency graph at each month of analysis.
 Building separate graphs from scratch for every month can be an expensive operation and unpractical option, particularly for \npm, which contains more than a million packages.
 To address this, we build the dependency graphs incrementally using the {add} and {remove} dependency change events that we explained previously.

 In this study, we are interested in investigating the package centrality trends since the creation of the \npm ecosystem.
-In particular, we study the period from January 2010 to December 2020.
-To do so, we build the first graph up to January 2010 and calculate the centrality for every package in that graph (Step~\circled{4}). \review{ Then, for each month, we update the graph snapshot to reflect the monthly changes in the ecosystem. } In total, we build 132 different versions of the dependency graph for the \npm ecosystem, one for each month between January~2010 and December~2020.
+In particular, we study the period from December 2010 to December 2020.
+To do so, we build the first graph up to December 2010 and calculate the centrality for every package in that graph (Step~\circled{4}).
+Then, for each month, we update the graph snapshot to reflect the monthly changes in the ecosystem.
+In total, we build 121 different versions of the dependency graph for the \npm ecosystem, one for each month between December~2010 and December~2020.

 We use the monthly dependency graphs to compute the centrality of packages in the \npm ecosystem (Step~\circled{5}).
 In order to compute the centrality, we use the Google PageRank algorithm~\cite{Brin_PageRank1998,Page_InfoLab1999}.
 The algorithm is commonly used to rank software artifacts, e.g., JavaScript packages \cite{Wittern_MSR2016,npmrank:online} and Java components \cite{Inoue_TSE2005}.
-The PageRank algorithm is a variant of the Eigenvector Centrality metric, which measures the importance of each node within the graph based on the number incoming edges and the importance of the corresponding source nodes.
+The PageRank algorithm is a variant of the Eigenvector Centrality metric, which measures the importance of each node within the graph based on the number of incoming edges and the importance of the corresponding source nodes.
 The underlying assumption of PageRank is that a node is only as important as the nodes that link to it~\cite{Gleich_SIAM2015,Manaskasemsak_ICPADS2005}.
 In our study and through the use of PageRank, the package centrality score is affected by both the number of dependent packages and the score of the dependent packages themselves.
 Thus, packages obtain higher scores if their dependent packages themselves have high scores.